semiprime/pygenda/docs/Contributing.md

 * Add a "Long description" or "Attendees" field to the Event Dialog (or any other property that you find useful).

-* Add a "Due date" field to the Todo Dialog.

 * Update the "Today" marker at midnight (or if the date changes).

 * Deleting a repeated item: Add the choice to "delete all occurrences"